Homemade granola is such an easy treat to make at home. The combination of wholesome ingredients and cooking method make this the best granola recipe!

 If you stir up everything in the morning and pack it in a one container, by the time they dig into their school lunch, all of the granola has turned into a soggy mess.

-It think this particular recipe is healthy because it's filled with nothing but whole grain oats, nuts, seeds, raw honey, and healthy fats like coconut oil.
+This recipe is filled with nothing but whole grain oats, nuts, seeds, raw honey, vanilla, and healthy fats like coconut oil.

 How to make the best yogurt parfait: